Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: The Q16 Pipeline for Datasheets

-\paragraph{\bf Automatic caption generation.} In order to categorize and thus describe the identified content, dataset annotations can be used if they are available.
+In order to categorize and thus describe the identified content, dataset annotations can be used if they are available.
 However, these annotations often may not describe the complete image content, especially in the case of natural images.
 Therefore, we utilize automatic generation of image descriptions, cf. Fig.~\ref{fig:method}b (right).
 To this end, we propose to generate text using a caption-generation model.
 Specifically, we used MAGMA (Multimodal Augmentation of Generative Models) \cite{Eichenberg_Black_Weinbach_Parcalabescu_Frank_2021}.
 MAGMA is a recent text generation model based on multimodal few-shot learners \cite{Tsimpoukelli_Menick_Cabi}.
 It uses both the CLIP and GPT-J \cite{gpt-j} models and adds pre-training and fine-tuning steps on several datasets to generate image captions from image-text pairs.
 These captions are especially beneficial because they include the encyclopedic knowledge of GPT-J, and as such, knowledge on socio-moral norms (similar to the one we obtain from CLIP).
 Further, the multimodal input enables one to guide the resulting textual description.
 Since we aim to generate ``neutral'' image descriptions, we use the prompt \textit{<A picture of>} and add the output of multiple generations to the image description.
 To sample from the model, we applied top-k filtering.
-In order to acquire greater variety in the descriptions, we used different temperature values. \paragraph{\bf Word cloud generation.} Actually, Question 16 asks the dataset curator to be familiar with a broad range of inappropriate concepts.
-Whereas our Q16 approach already helps reduce the number of inappropriate images to be checked and, in turn, human labor, even the validation of the reduced set may still require a lot of manual effort.
-To provide a concise overview, we propose to compute word clouds to summarize the complex captions generated.
-More precisely, we present the identified, potentially inappropriate content within the dataset using three different kinds of word clouds from dataset annotations and generated textual image descriptions.
-All word clouds highlight words or bi-grams based on their frequency and rank.
+In order to acquire greater variety in the descriptions, we used different temperature values.